garnajee/garnajee.github.io/content/posts/home-server.md

 Create all the users who are going to access to Jellyfin **and** Ombi.

-To have better images for your libraires, you can use [these images](https://imgur.com/a/Guqk15B).
+To have better images for your libraries, you can use [these images](https://imgur.com/a/Guqk15B).

 ### Ombi

 In the setting page:

 * "Configuration" tab:
   * (General) base URL: `/ombi`
   * (User Management) check the box.
 It means, that the Jellyfin account (user/password) is the same for Ombi.
 * "Media Server" tab:
   * Hostname/IP: put the internal docker ip: `10.10.66.103`.
   * Port: `8096`
   * API key: the one you created just before